Haunted Theme Park Attraction

 - Group Sales for 6 or more.
 Call 818-622-1150

-- THE PURGE: SURVIVE THE NIGHT – based on the recent Blumhouse horror film, in which all illegal activity, including murder, is decriminalized for one night a year.
+- THE PURGE: ANARCHY – based on the second film in the series, set in an alternate reality in which all illegal activity, including murder, is decriminalized for one night a year.

 - TRANSFORMERS 3D: a motion-simular with 3D imagery.